Skip to main content

 }

-🎯 Communication Pattern Choice: Use UnityEvents when multiple components need to react to the same thing.
-Use direct references when only one component needs to call another.
+Communication Pattern Selection: Use UnityEvents when multiple components need to react to the same event.
+Use direct references for one-to-one component communication.

 Frequently Asked Questions